RVxLab/tuxedo.nvim/README.md

 ---@module "tuxedo"
 ---@type Tuxedo.Config
 {
-    -- The command to run Tuxedo.
-This can be a string for a normal invocation or a table of strings if more arguments are involved. tuxedo_cmd = "tuxedo",
+    -- The command to run Tuxedo, passed to `vim.jobstart`.
+May be a string, string[], a function returning one of either, or `nil` tuxedo_cmd = "tuxedo",

     -- The size ratios for the terminal between 0 and 1